-The evaluation of existing sorption isotherm models yielded average R^2 values of 0.9103, 0.7226, 0.9123, and 0.8853.
-While these models provided reasonable fits, the developed model outperformed them with an average R^2 of 0.9720, demonstrating superior predictive accuracy and reliability in describing moisture sorption behavior across temperatures.
+The evaluation of existing sorption isotherm models yielded average $\mathbb{R}^2$ values of 0.9103, 0.7226, 0.9123, and 0.8853 for GAB, BET, Henderson and Halsey models, respectively.
+While these models provided reasonable fits, the developed model outperformed them with an average $\mathbb{R}^2$ of 0.9720, demonstrating superior accuracy and reliability in describing moisture sorption behavior across temperatures.